Skip to main content

 CI-side counterpart

 eval-audit is the pre-ship local check.
-For post-merge runs, scheduled nightly suites, and PR comment automation, pair it with eval-action — the GitHub Action that runs the full suite on push, posts a diff comment to the PR, and (optionally) blocks merge on safety regressions.
-The two share the same multivon-eval machinery; the skill is local-fast-targeted, the Action is CI-thorough-comprehensive.
+For post-merge runs, scheduled nightly suites, and PR comment automation, pair it with eval-action, the GitHub Action that runs the full suite on push, posts a diff comment to the PR, and (optionally) blocks merge on safety regressions.
+The two share the same multivon-eval machinery; the skill is the fast, targeted local pass, while the Action runs everything in CI.

 What it doesn’t do

 • Doesn’t replace the full nightly suite.
-This is a targeted pre-ship check; comprehensive runs go through eval-action.
+This is a targeted pre-ship check; full runs go through eval-action.

 • Doesn’t add new eval cases.
 If a regression points at an unexercised surface, the skill suggests adding a case but doesn’t write it inline (you pick the right framing).